Exploring Video Game Addiction in Utah

 Ultimately, parents and caregivers should prevent their children from watching disturbing videos and images which could create trauma and reassure them that they are loved and protected.
 But, most importantly, parents should avoid making the situation seem bigger and scarier than it is for children in the United States.

 No More Mask Mandate in Schools

 At almost two years of living through a pandemic, parents are reclaiming their right to choose over their children’s well-being.
-Some parents claim that as a society, we must adapt to survive.
+Some parents claim that, as a society, we must adapt to survive.
 They state that the pandemic is not going away anytime soon; more and more variants are surging.
-They urge the cease of wearing a mask in school.
+They urge the cessation of wearing a mask in school.
 The reasons behind their petition are multiple.

 In today’s society, those with a different perspective get punished.
 The parents who oppose the mask mandate face criticism and judgment.
 They are called anti-vaxxers; it has become the new “trendy insult.”
 An educated and mature society must come together and analyze every situation and try to understand those on the opposite side o the matter.

 The opposition to wearing masks can come as a rebellious and even selfish act.
 However, valid rationale ignites these parents to push the ending of face masks in schools.
 Small children have difficulty keeping their masks on simply because they do not comprehend the reason behind it, and it isn’t very pleasant.
 But, of course, children are different.
 Some seem to be okay.
 Mrs. Reese, a kindergarten Teacher at Davis School District, shared that “she has not observed kids in my school having anxiety over wearing a mask.”
 She added that they are not required to wear one.